Community Chest of Korea

 Community Chest of Korea (사회복지공동모금회) is a Korean nonprofit organization, launched in 1998.
-It is the only government-sanctioned charity within Korea.
-It is Korea's largest welfare institution.
+It is the only government-sanctioned charity within South Korea.
+It is the country's largest welfare institution.
 With a community-based fundraising effort, it supports various welfare centers, community projects, and collaborates with other non-profit organizations and NGOs.
-The honorary ambassador of the Community Chest in South Korea is Kim Sung-Joo, an announcer and host.
+The honorary ambassador of the Community Chest is Kim Sung-Joo, an announcer and host.

 Activity

-Community Chest of Korea's main activities are raising, distributing, using and managing funds; investigating, studying and promoting fund-raising; and enhancing cooperation with organizations who collect other donations.
+Community Chest's main activities are raising, distributing, using and managing funds; investigating, studying and promoting fund-raising; and enhancing cooperation with organizations who collect other donations.

 The collection is distributed by accepting ongoing applications.
 It is carried out by presentation to the board of directors that consists of experts from many fields, including the business community and religious circles, and the charity's chairman to raise the transparency and efficiency of distribution.